cooligc/OtherRepo/README.md

-Log4jExample :- This is an example for Log4j for standalone project ServerSocketExample :- Simple Server Socket and Client Socket Example
+Log4jExample :- This is an example for Log4j for standalone project<br>
+ServerSocketExample :- Simple Server Socket and Client Socket Example